 Initial Search Fees

 Before any enquiry can be undertaken a fee for the initial search for records and archives needs to be paid.
-This acts as a deposit and covers the time needed to make the initial search.
-It is deducted from the final cost of the finished report.
+This covers the time needed to make the initial search.
 The initial search fee can be paid by either enclosing a cheque with the submission of the Enquiry Form, or by BACS transfer through the bank, arranged after the completed form has been received by us.

 - The fee for Soldier Enquiries pertaining to a First World War soldier or one who served between 1914 and 1920 is £40.